ysBach/ysBach/README.md

 ## Research Interest
 My general interest includes **emission and scattering processes on airless objects** in the solar system (theory, observation, experimental data analyses, data reduction and related statistics and coding).

-Currently I am working at KASI (Korea) as a postdoc researcher for NASA's SPHEREx (solar system science, image simulator and the mission data center pipeline development).
+Currently I am working at KASI (Korea) as a senior researcher for NASA's SPHEREx (solar system science, image simulator and the mission data center pipeline development).

+* BSc.
+KAIST, Physics (2016)
+* PhD.
+SNU, Astronomy (2023)
+* PostDoc.
+KASI, SPHEREx mission (2023 Sep - 2025 Apr)
+* Senior Researcher.
+KASI, SPHEREx mission (2025 May - )

 In *theoretical* approach, the main topics I focus on are:
 * **Thermal** radiation, radiation pressures from airless bodies.